rockit-astro/vaisalad/README.md

 ## W1m Vaisala weather station daemon [![Travis CI build status](https://travis-ci.org/warwick-one-metre/vaisalad.svg?branch=master)](https://travis-ci.org/warwick-one-metre/vaisalad)

-Part of the observatory software for the Warwick one-meter telescope.
+Part of the observatory software for the Warwick La Palma telescopes.

-`vaisalad` wraps a Vaisala WXT520 weather station attached via a USB-RS232 adaptor and makes the latest measurement available for other services via Pyro.
+`vaisalad` wraps a Vaisala WXT520/WXT530 weather station attached via a USB-RS232 adaptor and makes the latest measurement available for other services via Pyro.

-`vaisala` is a commandline utility that prints the latest measurement in a human-readable form.
+`vaisala` is a commandline utility that prints the latest measurements in a human-readable form.

+An additional `vaisala-reset-rain` service runs on gotoserver and resets the accumulated rain count each day at 12:00.

 See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the W1m software architecture and instructions for developing and deploying the code.

-### Software Setup
+### Software Setup (W1m)

 The `vaisalad` service will be automatically started when the USB-Serial converter with serial number `FTYQH2HQ` is plugged in to the machine.
 If this ever changes then the udev rule in `10-onemetre-vaisala.rules` should be updated to match.